KieranP/rails-graphql-svelte/README.md

 ### Frontend

-When Snowpack runs, it clears the contents of `/public`, then takes the contents of `/static` and `/app/frontend` and compiles them together into `/public`.
+When Snowpack runs, it clears the contents of `/public`, then takes the contents of `/app/frontend` and compiles them together into `/public`.
 The result is a frontend application that is embedded into a Ruby on Rails app for ease of development, whilst still being able to be extracted and deployed to a CDN for production.
 Frontend configs are managed via `snowpack.config.js` and `routify.config.js`